citp/privacy-policy-historical/g/gr/gre/greenchildmagazine.com.md

 Occasionally, at our discretion, we may include or offer third party products or services on our website.
 These third party sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.

-Affiliate Disclosure
+**Affiliate Disclosure**

+In compliance with the FTC guidelines, please assume the following about all links, posts, photos and other material on this website:

+Any/all of the links on this website are affiliate links of which Fresh Green Media, LLC receives a small commission from sales of certain items, but the price is the same for you.

-Green Child Magazine is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by linking to products we feel our readers may find helpful on [amazon.com](http://amzn.to/2beL8dO).
+Green Child Magazine is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by linking to products we feel our readers may find helpful on [Amazon.com](http://amzn.to/2jqLXV4).

+For instance, if you click on a link on this website for an [Instant Pot](http://amzn.to/2kutsRu), [glass storage cubes](http://amzn.to/2jghber), [baby swing](http://amzn.to/2j6ahgq), or any other item we link to from Amazon, we will receive a small commission (the average is around $1.00 to $1.42 per item).

 **Children’s Online Privacy Protection Act Compliance**